Mother In The Bible: Country Or Korean Lady? Galatians 4:26

 - While the WMSCOG does not believe that the “bride” in the Bible represents the church, they contradict their own founder, a Korean man named Ahnsahnghong, when he writes that the bride does represent the church.

-- While the WMSCOG believes that the “mother” in Galatians 4:26 represents a “mother god” (whom they also claim is a lady living in Korea named Zhang Gil-Jah), they again contradict their own founder Ahnsahnghong who never wrote anything about a “mother god”.
+- While the WMSCOG believes that the “mother” in Galatians 4:26 represents a “mother god” (whom they also claim is a lady living in Korea named Zahng Gil-Jah), they again contradict their own founder Ahnsahnghong who wrote a book denouncing the idea of a “mother god”.

 Galatians 4:26 Grossly Misinterpreted